edhendoschem/UoL_Photonics/Tutorials/Python/Cython.md

 ```

 If we are unsure whether an integer value will fit inside an integer variable, it is better to change it to a double.

+## Working with line_profiler to find bottlenecks
+pending